johnalison/WorkingPhilosophy/Lists.md

 - H getting on my nerves
 - Meetings
 - Reading papers
-- Reading booksg
+- Reading books

 # What do you we do now that will be totally replaced in 100 years?

 - Combustion Engines
 - Charcoal Grills
 - Driving
-- Eating insance amounts of sugar
+- Eating insane amounts of sugar
 - War on drugs